anvetsu/reo/docs/tut.md

 ; 1500
 ```

-To extract all salaries in the `db` list, we just map the symbol `'salary` over that list.
+To extract all salaries in the `db` vector, we just map the symbol `'salary` over it.
 That's how we obtained the
-value for the list `sals`.
+value for the sequence `sals`.

-Call `sum` on this list, and we have the total salary!
+Call `sum` on this sequence, and we have the total salary!

 ```rust
 ? sum(sals)